TBS1996/TaleCast/README.md

 I plan to put it on the nix store soon, not sure if I'm gonna bother with the other package managers since I'm less familiar.
 If someone wants to publish there then that'd be great!

-## how to configure it?

-the global config is located in:
-`~/.config/talecast/config.toml`

-you put your podcasts in this file:
-`~/.config/talecast/podcasts.toml`

 ## how to add podcasts?